Searching with the Complete Filter Set

 - Optional: To select where to search, click and select the location from the tree.

-- Select filters as shown in Filtering Your View of Tables.
+- Select filters as shown in Choosing filters to narrow your view of tables.
 To learn more about the filters, see Properties Reference.

 - When you add multiple filters to a search, vCommander uses an AND search, not an OR search.
 For example, if you search for VMs where the Power State is "Running" and the Power State is "Not Running", the search will return no results, because a single VM can't have two power states.
 To search for two power states (or for any other property that would require an OR search), use two separate searches.